Pumahawk/simpl-monorepo/README.md

 - **Service integration**
   When launched with the provided pre-configurations, each microservice automatically connects to its dependencies within the cluster, ensuring a consistent and reproducible setup.

+## Requirements

+Before setting up the development environment, make sure the following are installed and properly configured:

+- **[Git](https://git-scm.com/)** – used to clone the repository and manage submodules.
+Git is required for:
+  - Cloning the monorepo
+  - Initializing submodules (`git submodule init`)
+  - Updating all submodules recursively (`git submodule update --remote --recursive`)

+- **[mise](https://mise.jdx.dev/)** – a package manager that automatically installs and manages all development tools and scripts needed to build, run, and manage the microservices and cluster.

+- **Docker** – must be installed and running.
+Docker is required to:
+  - Run Minikube inside a Docker container
+  - Execute containerized services (databases, Keycloak, EJBCA, etc.)
+  - Handle port forwarding between the host and the cluster

 ## Getting Started